hugoQAQ/SpeedControlModule/README.md

 cd compiler/distribution
 ./single-archive-dist.sh
 ```
-The compilation will then build an archive in the './build/' directory with the name like 'bip-full <version> .tar.gz' (where '<version-name>' is a version name automatically generated).
+The compilation will then build an archive in the `./build/` directory with the name like `bip-full <version-name> .tar.gz` (where `<version-name>` is a version name automatically generated).
 How to use such an archive is described [here](http://www-verimag.imag.fr/New-BIP-tools.html?lang=en)